Motivic random variables and representation stability II: Hypersurface sections: Introduction

-can be computed explicitly in $\motcomp \otimes \QQ$ by expressing $f$ as a polynomial in the $p_k'$ and applying asymptotic independence plus the explicit distributions above. \end{mainconjecture}
+exists in $\motcomp$.
+It can be computed explicitly in $\motcomp \otimes \QQ$ by expressing $f$ as a polynomial in the $p_k'$ and applying asymptotic independence plus the explicit distributions above. \end{maintheorem}

-\begin{remark} As in \cite{Howe-MRV1}, the significance of the terms $(p_k', \bullet)$ appearing in Conjecture \ref{conj:AsymptDistMot} are that they give the exponents in the naive Euler product for the Kapranov zeta function.
-It is in this sense that they are natural motivic avatars for the number of closed points of a fixed degree on a variety over a finite field. \end{remark}
+\begin{remark} As in \cite{Howe-MRV1}, the significance of the terms $(p_k', \bullet)$ appearing in Theorem \ref{thm:StabGeomMot} are that they give the exponents in the naive Euler product for the Kapranov zeta function.
+It is in this sense that they are natural motivic avatars for the number of closed points of a fixed degree on a variety over a finite field.
+We note that the $p_k'$ are in $\Lambda_\QQ$, and typically not in $\Lambda$, which explains the need to tensor with $\QQ$. \end{remark}